QUICK ANSWER

 The short answer, for a new agent who has activated a license in Florida in 2026:

-- Tell your broker or mentor the moment a deal shows up.
+2. Tell your broker or mentor the moment a deal shows up.
 Before you promise anything to the client.
 Before you quote a number.
 Before you walk the property.
-Mentorship on deal one is not optional.
-It's the guardrail between a closed deal and a disaster.
+Treat deal-one mentorship as the operating system, not a backup plan.

-- Sign the listing agreement or buyer broker agreement first.
+3. Sign the listing agreement or buyer agreement first.
 Not after you've shown houses.
 Not after you've negotiated.
 Before any material work.
 Unsigned work is unpaid work.

-- Run the transaction to Florida's 7-stage standard process.
+4. Run the transaction through a clean Florida residential process.
 Listing or offer, contract, escrow, inspection, appraisal, title, closing.
-Each stage has specific deadlines in the Florida AS IS Contract that cannot be missed.
+If your deal uses the Florida AS IS Contract, each deadline has real consequences.

 The honest answer is that deal one is a supervised apprenticeship.
 You do the work.
 Your mentor reviews it before it goes out.
 The commission comes at closing, typically 30 to 60 days after the contract is signed.
-Your first closing check will probably be somewhere between $1,500 and $5,000 net after split, not the $10,000 the HGTV scenes imply.
+Your first closing check is usually far lower than the headline gross commission after the brokerage split, transaction fees, and tax set-aside.

 The slow, supervised version is the right version.
 Breaking your first deal because you tried to do it solo is worse than taking an extra week on documents that are correct the first time.